MRCIEU/gwas-vcf-specification/README.md

 - we can treat each GWAS as a distinct unit rather than storing everything in a database which is less nimble
 - we can store multiple GWAS datasets in a single file by using one sample column for each GWAS
 - it is easy to export the data into other tabular formats
-- it could translate directly
+- initial tests indicate it could translate directly to distributed databases that sit on top of vcf e.g https://github.com/GenomicsDB/GenomicsDB

 #### 1. The VCF specification